If every year seems like it brings a whole new ballgame for software development, you’re not imagining it.

 Today, teams are moving toward smaller and more nimble cross-functional teams composed of business stakeholders, developers and testers.
 This new team structure allows every voice to be heard at every stage of the process in order to ensure that each group’s objectives are met throughout the entire lifecycle.
 Specifically, this change in dynamic allows for stronger collaboration across the three groups to help satisfy business goals faster and more accurately while guaranteeing quality at every step of the way.

-Quality Plays a Starring Role in the Future of Software Development
+Quality Assurance Plays a Starring Role in the Future of Software Development

 Quality has always played a role in software development, but it’s never been more integral than it is today.
 That shift comes as a direct result of software development trends around speed to market and changing user expectations.